Canada’s Enhanced Corporate Social Responsibility Strategy to Strengthen Canada’s Extractive Sector Abroad

-The review process of Canada’s National Contact Point (NCP) for the OECD Guidelines for Multinational Enterprises has a proven track record in bringing parties together to work towards mutually satisfactory dispute resolution.
+The review process of Canada’s NCP for the OECD Guidelines for MNEs has a proven track record in bringing parties together to work towards mutually satisfactory dispute resolution.
 Created in 2000, Canada’s NCP is available to facilitate access to consensual and non-adversarial procedures, such as conciliation and mediation, to help companies and communities resolve issues related to the implementation of the OECD Guidelines for MNEs.
 Canada’s NCP includes the expertise of seven Government of Canada departments, including the extractive sector knowledge of NRCan.
 While the OECD Guidelines apply to all Canadian companies operating abroad in all sectors, as well as all multinational companies operating in Canada, the 2011 update of the Guidelines expanded the scope of guidance around issues of particular interest to the extractive sector, such as human rights and due diligence.
 It is now difficult to find an aspect of responsible corporate practice that is not included in the expanded scope of the OECD Guidelines.

 Encouraging Alignment with CSR Guidance and Participation in Dialogue

 The Counsellor’s Office and the NCP have both helped bring disputing parties together for ongoing dialogue.
 Both mechanisms are based upon international best practice, and bolster alignment of company activities with international guidance.
 Canada strongly encourages participation by companies and project-affected stakeholders in the most relevant mechanism as the situation merits.
 While participation remains voluntary, a decision by either party not to participate in the CSR Counsellor Office’s or NCP’s or review process will be made public.